AdobeDocs/platform-learn.en/help/data-collection/debugger/experience-cloud-debugger/use-the-experience-cloud-debugger.md

 ---
 title: How to use the Adobe Experience Cloud Debugger
-description: The Adobe Experience Cloud Debugger can help you understand and troubleshoot your implementations.
-It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making--specifically to Analytics, Target, Audience Manager, Ad Cloud, tags, Dynamic Tag Management, and the Adobe Experience Platform Identity Service
+description: Learn how to use the Adobe Experience Cloud Debugger to help you understand and troubleshoot your Experience Cloud implementations.
 landing-page-description: Learn to use the Experience Cloud Debugger to troubleshoot your implementations.
 Understand what Adobe solutions are implemented and what calls they’re making.
 original-url: https://experienceleague.adobe.com/docs/core-services-learn/tutorials/debugger/use-the-experience-cloud-debugger.html
 ---

 # How to use the Adobe Experience Cloud Debugger

-The Adobe Experience Cloud Debugger can help you understand and troubleshoot your implementations.
-It's optimized to show you exactly what Adobe solutions are implemented and what calls they’re making&mdash;specifically to Analytics, Target, Audience Manager, Ad Cloud, tags, Dynamic Tag Management, and the Identity Service
+Learn how to use the Adobe Experience Cloud Debugger to help you understand and troubleshoot your Experience Cloud implementations.
+The Debugger is optimized to show you exactly what Adobe solutions are implemented and what calls they’re making&mdash;specifically to Analytics, Target, Audience Manager, Ad Cloud, tags, Dynamic Tag Management, and the Identity Service

+>[!NOTE]
+>
+>Consider upgrading to the [Adobe Experience Platform Debugger](../overview.md), which is an updated version of the extension featured in this video and contains support for newer features like Platform Web SDK.

 >[!VIDEO](https://video.tv.adobe.com/v/23064/?quality=12)